Voit, Judge lead Yankees to Game 1 win over Tigers

 Edwin Encarnacion also ripped a two-run homer for the Yankees.
-He came out for a pinch-hitter in the seventh, with the team saying he had a left oblique strain.
-Encarnacion will return to New York for further testing, MLB.com reported.
+He came out for a pinch hitter in the seventh, with the team saying he had a left oblique strain.
+Encarnacion will return to New York for further testing.

 Aaron Judge reached base four times and scored four runs.
 Yankees starter J.A.
 Happ gave up two runs on seven hits in 4 2/3 innings.
-Chad Green (4-4) gave up one run in 2 1/3 innings to record the win.
+Chad Green (4-4) allowed one run in 2 1/3 innings to record the win.

 Dawel Lugo hit a two-run homer and Travis Demeritte added a solo shot for the Tigers.
 Detroit starter Matthew Boyd (8-11) gave up four runs (two earned) on three hits in five innings.

-An error helped the Yankees take the lead in the first.
+An error contributed to the Yankees’ first-inning rally.
 Judge reached on a miscue by third baseman Lugo.
 Voit, the cleanup batter, then delivered his two-out blast to center that traveled an estimated 449 feet.

 The Tigers left two runners stranded in each of the first two innings.
 Happ struck out Lugo looking with runners on the corners in the first.
 He retired Victor Reyes on a fly ball to right with runners on first and second in the next inning.

-Note: EditorsNote: fixes “Gregorius’” in last graf